The Lehrhaus has severa different departments:

 - the written tradition “discovered” by Esra after the return from exile.

-Each seeming disaster transitions to a deeper, more spiritual form of worship.
+Each seeming disaster led to transitions to a deeper, more spiritual form of worship.
 Andalus is replaced by Safed, in which the Kabbalah is externalized and tikkun olam becomes the new focus.

 There are already a number of Jewish people, active in Berlin but generally functioning in the shadows, who are practicing this dialogue – interacting, finding new forms – questioning, seeking answers in communities they have founded or are in the process of founding.
 They are not making a lot of noise, but their voices will in time be gathered here.